Good Character for Kids: How to Teach Patience to Your Kids

 In a world where instant gratification is everywhere, parents may need to purposefully delay some things for no other reason but to teach patience.
 If your daughter wants a new puppy, there may be no real reason for her not to have it now.
 But waiting for Christmas or her birthday might teach her that she can wait for things that matter, and have it all turn out OK in the end.

-Nothing tests a child’s patience more than having to wait his or her turn for something fun.
+When thinking about how to teach patience, nothing is better for a child than having to wait his or her turn for something fun.
 The only way to get better at this is to practice.
 If your child struggles with waiting his turn for the swings, make more frequent trips to the park—not less—to reinforce the need to be courteous and patient.
 The repetition will help him learn to cope with the wait.

 One area where our culture has become increasingly impatient is with consumer habits.
 Train your older children to manage their buying and to wait until they can truly afford an item before making a purchase.
 Resist the urge to loan them the last $20 until they’ve truly earned it, unless you want to keep loaning for the rest of their lives.